Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Introduction

 \wham{Contributions}

-Unfortunately, to-date there is not much theory for Q-learning outside of the tabular setting \cite{mey24,mehmey26a}.
-Consequently, the theoretical results summarized here are restricted to TD learning with linear function approximation.
-We choose the on-policy variant since we are assured that the mean flow is EAS.
-Proofs of the main results surveyed this section may be found in the appendix.

 While the algorithm \eqref{e:TD_theta_n_rel} was introduced more than five years ago, there has been no analysis outside of the tabular setting.
 It turns out that a good choice for $\delrel$ and $\upmu$ is an art in general.

+Moreover, to-date there is not much theory providing sufficient conditions for stability of Q-learning outside of the tabular setting \cite{mey24,mehmey26a}.
+Consequently, the theoretical results summarized here are restricted to RTD learning with linear function approximation.
+We choose the on-policy variant based on \eqref{e:onpolicy} since we are assured that the mean flow for TD learning is EAS under the assumptions of \cite{tsivan97}.

 The main new realization in this paper is that $\upmu = \occm$ is universally successful.
 For this choice of $\upmu $ and other choices, subject to assumptions, we obtain in general the following dichotomy: \whamb For the standard TD($\lambda$) learning algorithm the optimal asymptotic covariance \eqref{e:SigmaPRopt} and asymptotic bias \eqref{e:a-bias} may be unbounded as a function of discount factor $\disc\in (0,1)$.

-\whamb Under mild assumptions the optimal asymptotic covariance and asymptotic bias are uniformly bounded over $\disc\in (0,1)$, for any fixed $\lambda<1$.
+\whamb Under mild assumptions the optimal asymptotic covariance and asymptotic bias for RTD learning are uniformly bounded over $\disc\in (0,1)$, for any fixed $\lambda<1$.

 \notes{I don't know what this means: , together with favorable stability and conditioning properties. \\ I think you mean better condition numbers for $\barA$ but the motivation here is not clear. }